-- 1. Administering and coordinating leadership conferences, - 2.
-Administering and teaching courses for the minor in leadership studies, and - 3.
-Working with departments, programs and other units to promote sound leadership.
+- 1. Instituting, attracting, administering and coordinating leadership conferences, - Administering and teaching courses for the minor in leadership studies, and - Providing faculty and staff development including conducting the Chancellor's Fellows Program and working with the administration, colleges, departments, programs and other unites to promote sound leadership.